-NEW YORK – MSF welcomes Pfizer's decision to lower the price of its pneumococcal conjugate vaccine (PCV) for children caught in humanitarian emergencies.
-For seven years, MSF urged Pfizer and GSK – the only two manufacturers producing the pneumonia vaccine – to offer the lowest global price to humanitarian organisations, but they refused until September, when GSK announced that it was finally reducing the price of its pneumonia vaccine for humanitarian situations.
+New York – MSF welcomes Pfizer's decision to lower the price of its pneumococcal conjugate vaccine (PCV) for children caught in humanitarian emergencies.
+For seven years, MSF urged Pfizer and GSK – the only two manufacturers producing the pneumonia vaccine – to offer the lowest global price to humanitarian organizations, but they refused until September, when GSK announced that it was finally reducing the price of its pneumonia vaccine for humanitarian situations.
 Now with its announcement on Friday, Pfizer is following in GSK's footsteps.

 "It’s good to see that Pfizer is now finally reducing the price of its life-saving vaccine for children in emergencies," says Dr Joanne Liu, MSF's international president.
 "With Pfizer and GSK's price reductions, humanitarian organisations will be better able to protect children against this deadly disease."

 Pneumonia is the leading cause of child mortality worldwide, killing nearly one million children every year.
 Crisis-affected children, such as those caught up in conflict or in humanitarian emergencies, are particularly susceptible to pneumonia.
 MSF medical teams often see the deadly effects of pneumonia – a vaccine-preventable disease – in the vulnerable children treated in our health facilities.